greatroar/blobloom/README.md

 		// Key is certainly in f.
 	}

+The false positive rate is defined as usual: if you look up 10,000 random keys in a Bloom filter filled to capacity, an expected one of those is a false positive for FPRate 1e-4.

-See the examples directory and the
+See the examples/ directory and the
 [package documentation](https://pkg.go.dev/github.com/greatroar/blobloom)
 for further usage information and examples.